Epson - Home Cinema 3800

 Topics Filter:

-r/projectors • Need recommendations for a 4K projector around $1k range. ->Need to know your screen size, your aspect ratio, and your throw distance.
+r/projectors • Is the ViewSonic PX748-4K a good video projector in 2024? ->Need to know your screen size, your aspect ratio, and your throw distance.
 Lens to screen.
 Then go here and put in the information... [https://www.projectorcentral.com/projectors.cfm?g=2&ar=16%3A9#list](https://www.projectorcentral.com/projectors.cfm?g=2&ar=16%3A9#list) Frankly, the Epson 3800 is likely the proper product for you at the very least.
 You aren't buying a cheap no-name toy and getting anything remotely like a quality product.
 You're just buying a toy.

 r/projectors • Best cheap LED projector with optical zoom? ->No projector works outside during the day, and dusk is even questionable.
 But, the Epson 3800 is the model without any RBE that I would get.
 It will work great indoors as well which is a big plus.
 Pair it with a Amazon Fire TV Stick and a Bluetooth speaker and it'll be a nice outdoor setup.